-Graduate Students Total Graduate Council
+471 Graduate Students Total Graduate Council

-1 - 300 1
+472 1 - 300 1

-301 - 500 2
+473 301 - 500 2

-501 - 700 3
+474 501 - 700 3

-701 - 900 4
+475 701 - 900 4

-901 - 1100 5
+476 901 - 1100 5

-1101 - 1300 6
+477 1101 - 1300 6

-1301 - 1500 7
+478 1301 - 1500 7

-1501 - 1700 8
+479 1501 - 1700 8

 Representatives must regularly teach graduate courses or supervise graduate study and must (1) hold full-time or continuing part-time appointment with the rank of assistant professor or higher and (2) perform academic duties consisting of at least half-time teaching, research, service or departmental administration.
-Ex-officio members shall be the Dean of Libraries, a representative of Outreach and Continuing Education, the Director of the Center for International Education, and the chairperson of the Research Council, or their respective designees.
+Ex-officio members shall be the Dean of Libraries, the Vice Provost and Director of the Center for Global Engagement, and the chairperson of the Research Council, or their respective designees.
 In addition, the administrative officer having primary responsibility for graduate curriculum in each college or school shall serve as ex-officio member of the Graduate Council if that person is not a college or school representative.
 The chairperson of the Graduate Council (known as the Chair) is a faculty member from the Graduate Council who serves for a one-year term, following a one-year term as Vice-Chair and Chair-Elect.

-The Graduate Council is charged by the Faculty Senate to set standards for graduate admission, retention, and graduation; assess curricular revisions and new proposals for graduate programs; evaluate interdisciplinary, intercollegiate and international programs; approve individuals to direct doctoral dissertations; and consider new initiatives and other matters of policy pertaining to graduate programs.
+The Graduate Council is charged by the Faculty Senate to set standards for graduate admission, retention, and graduation; assess curricular revisions and new proposals for graduate programs; evaluate interdisciplinary, intercollegiate and international programs; and consider new initiatives and other matters of policy pertaining to graduate programs.
 Its structure and activities are governed by its Bylaws, which are adopted and amended by the membership of the Graduate Council and include rules consistent with these Bylaws.

 The Chair of the Graduate Council or faculty designee shall report actions of the Graduate Council to the Executive Council.
 The report shall include the agenda and a summary of substantive actions taken.
 The report and the minutes of the Graduate Council meetings will be distributed or made available electronically to all senators at least five business days prior to the next Faculty Senate meeting.
-Implementation of actions taken by the Graduate Council occurs after approval of the report by the Faculty Senate.
-Any curricular change may be reopened for review and its implementation delayed upon vote of the Executive Council or the full Faculty Senate.
+Implementation of actions taken by the Graduate Council occurs after approval of the report first by the Executive Council and then by the Faculty Senate.
+The report may be approved in whole or in part by either the Executive Council or the full Faculty Senate, allowing for any particular curricular or academic policy change to be sent back to the